-When the pressure sensors aren’t working properly, your instant pot will stop working and you’ll end up with an error code on the front.
+When one pressure sensor isn’t working properly, your instant pot will stop working and you’ll end up with an error code on the front.
 This is for your safety because the last thing you want is for your instant pot to blow up from too much pressure.

-The C6, C6L, and C6H error codes are all related to these pressure sensors.
+The C6, C6L, and C6H error codes are all related to these sensors.

 |Error Code||Error Code Meaning|